Browsing Category

 Combine the sliced pears and drained cherries in a large bowl.
 Add half of the granulated sugar (¼ cup) and toss.
 Then mix in ½ cup of the reserved juices.
 Let the mixture stand for 30 minutes while you make the crisp topping.

-Spoon the fruit into a large baking dish (2 quart) or individual ramekins.
+Spoon the fruit into a large baking dish (2 quarts) or individual ramekins.
 I used a dozen 4-ounce ramekins.
-If you have any leftover juice left from the soaking liquid, pour a little over each mound of fruit.
+If you have leftover juice left from the soaking liquid, pour a little over each mound of fruit.
 Evenly sprinkle the crumbs on top of the fruit.
-Bake the crisps until the filling is bubbling and the topping is browned.
-45 to 50 minutes.
+Bake the crisps until the filling is bubbling and the topping is browned—45 to 50 minutes.

-Serve hot or room temperature.
-Add ice cream if you feel generous but this crisp stands without any dressing up.
+Serve hot or at room temperature.
+Add ice cream if you feel generous, but this crisp stands without dressing up.

 *Spread whole almonds in a single layer on a baking sheet.
 Place in cold oven; toast at 350 degrees, 12-15 minutes (9-11 minutes for slivered and chopped almonds), until lightly toasted.